 - Select a custom temporal range, which includes the option to specify the number of time steps within the temporal range.

 - Subset the data based on the parameter(s) you require.

 - There is the option to download the data directly from their ERDDAP data server.
 You can use their data access form, the following link takes you to the form for the sea ice concentration CDR for the Arctic:

 Alternatively, the following page includes some example python and R scripts for accessing the data:

-If you have any questions about PolarWatch then their contact details can be found here:
+If you have any questions about PolarWatch, visit the PolarWatch Contact page.

 For the CDR data sets, if you wish to concatenate more than one daily file into a single netCDF, the number of days you can fit in one netCDF varies depending on the number of parameters you wish to include: